jinhseok/Cardinality/README.md

 ## Bayesian analysis of "multiplicative" model

 The work here includes several files pertaining to the Bayesian analysis of the multiplicative model presented in a recently submitted paper on children's knowledge of cardinality (vanMarle, Chu, Mou, Seok, Rouder, & Geary, under review).
 Please see article [appendix](mult_appendix.pdf) for modeling details.
+Note: dataset is propietary and is not shared here.

 ## Project overview